 We can go out and explore the great big world right outside our backdoor.

-There is more time for fishing, hunting, foraging, and practicing these crafts.
+There is more time for fishing, foraging, and practicing these crafts.

-The farm girls are happier, more cooperative, and more enjoyable.
+The girls are happier, more cooperative, and more enjoyable.

-I encourage you to ditch the screens.
+I encourage you to cut screen time, drastically.
 Give it a day or two.
 You’ll notice a huge difference, I promise you.
 We certainly did and there is no turning back for us.
 It was the best decision we’ve ever made.
-After all, that’s what this simple life is all about, right?
+There is a time and a place for screens, but they shouldn’t take over your life!